cathywiden/react-todolist/README.md

 **LIFTING STATE UP**

-The *AddTask.jsx* component handles adding new tasks to the list. *DisplayTasks.jsx* handles displaying (rendering) the list of tasks, updates the status of tasks, and removes tasks The handleCompletion() in DisplayTasks.jsx is only responsible for sorting the todos when the user completes a task (marks an item completed or toggles it back to incomplete).
+The *AddTask.jsx* component handles adding new tasks to the list. *DisplayTasks.jsx* handles displaying (rendering) the list of tasks, updates the status of tasks, and removes tasks.
+The handleCompletion() in DisplayTasks.jsx is only responsible for sorting the todos when the user completes a task (marks an item completed or toggles it back to incomplete).

 The handleSort function in *App.jsx* is responsible for sorting the todos based on the selected sorting criteria, which is then passed down to DisplayTasks.jsx as a prop.
 By keeping the sorting logic in App.jsx, it allows the sorting itself to be done at the highest level.
 If in the future we have other components that also require access to the sorted todo list, we can pass it down as a prop from App.jsx.